djkato/saleor-apps-rs/README.md

 # Using the apps

+To use on bare-metal, clone this repo and just run build and run the apps.

-Pick the apps you wanna use from this repo.
-You can find prebuilt docker images on the right sidebar next to the code tree under "Packages".
+To use with Docker/k8s, you can find prebuilt docker images on the right sidebar next to the code tree under "Packages".
 Simply add the package to your `docker-compose.yml`, for example like so:

 ```yml